K4ryuu/CS2-Egg/docs/features/vpk-sync.md

 **Q: How often should cron run?**
 A: Every 1-2 minutes is safe - SteamCMD only downloads when updates exist.

+**Q: Why does my server show "Unmounted" in the Mounts tab?**
+A: Most common for servers created before VPK sync. **Quick fix:** Use the [bulk mount script](#mount-shows-unmounted-status) to automatically mount on all servers via API, or manually click the **green plus (+)** icon in server → **Mounts** tab → Restart server.
+See [Mount Shows "Unmounted" Status](#mount-shows-unmounted-status) for detailed instructions.

+**Q: Do I need to reinstall servers to enable VPK sync?**
+A: No!
+Just configure the mount, assign it to the egg/node, and restart the server.
+VPK sync activates immediately.

 ## Related Documentation